Our approach to sustainable sourcing

 Driving positive change throughout our supply chain

 We want to drive sustainability throughout our supply chain.
 In this Report (our Sustainable Living Report), we describe how we’ve reviewed our strategy and evolved our approach to sustainable sourcing.
 We cover our commitments and progress on palm oil and tea, paper and board, soy and rapeseed oils, vegetables, cocoa, sugar and dairy.
-We also set out how we protect biodiversity as a core element of our approach.
+We also set out how we protect biodiversity as a core element of our approach as well as describing how we’re tackling responsible sourcing of non-renewable materials such as mined minerals.

 But our Sustainable Living Report aims to give a wider view, too.
 Given the reach and scale of our supply chain, we are exploring how we can have positive impacts on sustainable agriculture that go beyond our SAC.
 Transforming global food systems describes how we’re working to achieve the transformational changes that will further improve the lives of farmers, the productivity of their farms, and the resilience of our supply chains.
 And in Connecting with smallholder farmers we describe how many of our sourcing initiatives aim to boost smallholders’ incomes and achieve other social impacts alongside fostering sustainable agricultural practices.